 This is the second post in a four part series.
 If you haven’t read the first post, The Lyme Wars, I’d suggest you start there.

 This post gets into the details of Lyme disease.
 During my research on Lyme, it became obvious to me that understanding Lyme requires embracing complexity.
 Many people out there, patients and practitioners alike, shy away from a delving into Lyme because it feels overwhelming (and it feels overwhelming because it absolutely IS).
 This is an attempt to make the info out there more condensed and accessible, but also an attempt to leave no rock unturned.
 I urge you to take your time with this series of posts.
-Click on the hyperlinks and read the research, understand the arguments and the treatment options.
-You’ll be better for it.
+Click on the links and read the research, understand the arguments and the treatment options.

 Also, before getting into the details, I want to say one very important thing.